solliancenet/dp-203-v2/Instructions/Labs/12/README.md

     Before we can create an Azure Cosmos DB container with an analytical store, we must first enable Azure Synapse Link.

-5. You must wait for this operation to complete before continuing.
+5. You must wait for this operation to complete before continuing, which should take about a minute.
 Check the status by selecting the Azure **Notifications** icon.

     ![The Enabling Synapse Link process is running.](media/notifications-running.png "Notifications")